ggouws/HPC_RNAseq/README.md

   ```
   cp -r /fastdata/bi1gg_shared/your_project_data/* /fastdata/$USER/my_project/raw_data/
-  # The source is an example; the precise location will be provided
+  # The source directory is an example; the precise location will be provided
   ```

   If you have downloaded your (or other) data to your personal computer, you'll need to transfer this to the HPC.